Privileged Identity Management (PIM)

 • Notification and time-bound access: PIM sends notifications when privileged roles are activated.
 It also enables time-bound access to resources, defining start and end dates for specific privileges.

-• Protection for diverse environments: It extends its protective measures to cloud and containerised systems, ensuring a secure environment across all technological infrastructures.
+• Protection for diverse environments: A Privileged Identity Management solution extends its protective measures to cloud and containerised systems, ensuring a secure environment across all technological infrastructures.

 • Regulatory compliance: By continuously adapting to changing regulatory requirements, PIM ensures that an organisation remains compliant, avoiding potential legal and financial repercussions.